 How Investors Can Better Support Women and People of Color-owned Businesses

-A study conducted by a team including Jessica Thomas, director of the Business Sustainability Collaborative, and Jeffrey Pollack, associate professor of entrepreneurship, explains the importance of investors supporting women and persons of color-owned startups.
+A study funded by the Ford Foundation and conducted by a team including Jessica Thomas, director of the Business Sustainability Collaborative, and Jeffrey Pollack, associate professor of entrepreneurship, explains the importance of investors supporting women and persons of color-owned startups.

 As of 2019, women in business now make up 40 percent of entrepreneurs in the United States while minority-owned business enterprises have accounted for 50 percent of the two million new businesses over the past 10 years.

 Despite these numbers, a history of discriminatory financing practices have plagued businesses and cost the American economy over nine million potential jobs.

 Researchers collaborated with LIFT Economy and Community Venture’s Force for Good Fund (FFGF) over a 12-month period to determine how women and people of color-owned businesses have impacted their employees, community and industries.
 The research team also interviewed the entrepreneurs to find out how investors can best serve their needs and how they would be able to measure investment success.